neicnordic/neic.no/_people/liisa-lado-villar.md

 ---
 layout: master
 include: person
-name: Stefan Negru
+name: Liisa Lado-Villar
 home: <a href="https://csc.fi">CSC</a>
-country: FI
+country: "FI"
 photo:
-email: stefan.negru@csc.fi
+email:
 phone:
 on_contract: yes
 has_been_on_contract: yes
 groups:
-  tryggve2:
-  coderefinery:
   heilsa:
 ---